Homemade Reese’s Peanut Butter Eggs

-- In a bowl, combine 1 cup peanut butter, 4 tbsp maple syrup, 1/4 cup coconut flour, 1 tsp vanilla and 1/4 tsp salt.
+- Mix Peanut Butter Filling: In a medium bowl, combine peanut butter, maple syrup, coconut flour, salt and nutritional yeast, if using.
 Mix well, until a uniform batter is formed.
 You may need to use a little more coconut flour depending on the consistency of your peanut butter.
 You can also chill the batter briefly if you’re having a hard time shaping it.

-- While the peanut butter eggs are setting in the freezer, melt 2/3 cup chopped chocolate or chocolate chips.
-You can use a double boiler, stirring the chocolate until smooth and creamy, or melt it in the microwave in a microwave-safe bowl in 15-second increments, stirring until completely melted.
+- Melt Chocolate: While the peanut butter eggs are setting in the freezer, melt the dark chocolate or chocolate chips.
+You can use a double boiler, stirring the chocolate until smooth and creamy, or melt it in the microwave in a microwave-safe bowl in 15-second increments, stirring until completely smooth and melted.

-- Remove the peanut butter eggs from the freezer and use a fork to dunk each one into the melted chocolate, flipping until it’s completely coated, then tapping against the bowl to allow excess chocolate to drip off.
+- Coat Eggs in Chocolate: Remove the peanut butter eggs from the freezer and use a fork to dunk each one into the melted chocolate, flipping until it’s completely coated, then tapping against the bowl to allow excess chocolate to drip off.
 Return the chocolate-covered peanut butter eggs to the plate.

-- Place back in the freezer for 10 minutes or until firm.
+- Set Chocolate: Place back in the freezer for 10 minutes or until firm.
 Once they chocolate has hardened, they’re ready to enjoy.

-The nutritional yeast makes them taste like Reese’s peanut butter eggs but is totally optional.
+The nutritional yeast makes them taste sweet and salty, like Reese’s peanut butter eggs but is totally optional.
 They’re still really good without it.
 If adding nutritional yeast, you can omit the salt.